 A study of 6th grade girls showed that even though they considered themselves educated about menstruation and claimed that they had talked about it with their mothers, they offered explanations of menstruation that:

 Furthermore, they had managed to learn and internalize cultural associations about symptoms of menstruation: cramps and mood swings.
-As Koff and Rierdan conclude, this research demonstrates a dangerous “failure to adequately educate girls about their own anatomy and physiology” (ibid.).
+As Koff and Rierdan conclude, this research demonstrates a dangerous “failure to adequately educate girls about their own anatomy and physiology” (4).

 How do we expect teenagers to get the most out of sex education if they don’t fully understand their bodies?